satya-das/cib/examples/0010-simple-class/README.md

 ```

 Above we have definition of MethodTable and helper function to fetch method from method-table.
 So, basically MethodTable is an array of function pointers.
-This is the table that crosses component boundary instead of any other compiler generated ABI elements.
-We will see how but as of now it is enough to know what exactly is MethodTable.
+This is the table that crosses component boundary instead of symbols corresponding to functions or virtual table.

-#### Design choice of MethodTable (can be skipped in first reading)
-MethodTable can have alternate design choice of being a `struct` of function pointers instead of array of function pointers.
-And that too can serve the purpose and in some cases be better.
-But CIB uses array for following reasons:
-- Array helps in reducing total number of constructs.
-In case MethodTable is a struct of function pointers we will need many structs.
-- Using array we can fetch function pointer by an index.
-Those index can be treated as function ID.
-If those ID is changed or removed it will be easy to detect and warn the library author of breaking the compatibility.
-- With array we only export one function from library.
-In case of struct all the structs would have to be exported.

-_Nevertheless `struct` MethodTable would have benefits too but I decided to use array._

-#### Helpful macros
+### Helpful macros

-**Macro for import, export, and calling convention for functions**:
+#### Function calling convention
-In the glue code we will see macros `__zz_cib_export`, `__zz_cib_import`, and `__zz_cib_decl`.
+`__zz_cib_decl` is defined to ensure consistent function calling convention across components.
+It is defined as `stdcall` by default because that is what most compilers support.
+It can be changed to something different if library vendor wants to use other appropriate calling convention.

+#### __zz_cib_export
+`__zz_cib_export` resolves to compiler specific directives to export function from the library.
-We will see `__zz_cib_export` used exactly once in generated code and that too in library glue code.
+It is used only once in library glue code.
 That will tell us that the function for which it is used is the only function that will cross component boundary with it's *name*.
 All other functions cross component boundary only as function pointer.
 Since an exported function needs to be called by client there has to be a macro for import attribute of function.
 So we have `__zz_cib_import` too.

+**Macro for import, export, and calling convention for functions**:
+In the glue code we will see macros `__zz_cib_export`, `__zz_cib_import`, and `__zz_cib_decl`.

 Like `__zz_cib_export` we will see `__zz_cib_import` used exactly once in generated code for client.
 That will tell us that the function for which it is used is the only function that will be imported with it's *name*.
 All other functions of library will be used by client only as function pointer.

-`__zz_cib_decl` is needed to ensure both library and clients use same calling convention for calling functions across the component boundary. `stdcall` is chosen by default because that is what most compilers support.
-It can be changed to something different if library vendor wants to use other appropriate calling convention.

-#### MethodTableHelper class
+### MethodTableHelper class

 **File**: cib/__zz_cib_Example-mtable-helper.h and also **File**: exp/__zz_cib_internal/__zz_cib_Example-mtable-helper.h: